-We all talk about children in their presence, in our thoughtlessness, we all have at some time done it—before we had our eyes opened to its cruelty and discourtesy.
-We have all undoubtedly been the victims of it, as children.
+We all talk about children in their presence, in our thoughtlessness; we all have at some time done it— before we had our eyes opened to its cruelty and discourtesy.
+We have all undoubtedly been the victims of it as children.
 And the memory of our discomfort and embarrassment should have been enough to deter us from its practice forever.

 Why do grownups talk about children in their presence?
-Do we really think children have no ears, no comprehension of words, no sensitivity to glances, no ability to catch implications from adult talk?
+Do we think children have no ears, no comprehension of words, no sensitivity to glances, and no ability to catch implications from adult talk?
 And what kind of example in manners, in courtesy to others, is communicated to a child who must listen in while he is being discussed?

 Such conversation gives sanction to two kinds of behavior (which adults often at great pains try to teach children not to indulge in)—namely, gossiping about other people and eavesdropping on adult conversation.